-Bertha, Hugo, Minna and Karl Grünbaum probably all attended the public school in Themar, which at that time was located near St. Bartholomew’s church.
+Bertha grew up with her cousins—Hugo, Minna and Karl Grünbaum—probably attending the public school in Themar near St. Bartholomew’s church.
 As well they received instruction from the Jewish Lehrer, Hugo Friedmann.

-In 1890, Jacoby Seckel and Bertha Grünbaum married in Themar; Jacoby joined his father-in-law, Loeser Grünbaum, in the business on the Market Square.
-He also became active in the religious life of the Jewish community and was one of the Gemeinde’s governing committee by the turn of the twentieth century.
+In 1890, Bertha Grünbaum married Jacoby Seckel of Gross-Munzel – when and how they met is unknown.
+Jacoby moved to Themar and joined his father-in-law, Loeser Grünbaum, in the business on the Market Square.
+He also became active in the religious life of the Jewish community and was one of the community’s governing committee by the turn of the twentieth century.

 Between 1891 and 1904, Jacoby and Bertha had six children in Themar — we know details of the lives of five of them, but of the eldest, Alfred, b.
 1891, we know little other than his name.
 It is possible that he died young.